I’ve rescued my new kitten a few months ago.

 Rinse the box once clean and air dry it in the sun whenever possible.

 In our modern-day age, cat diets can be quite confusing.

 The perfect diet for a cat is a mouse.

 Mice contain all the necessary nutrients, minerals, and vitamins needed by your cat for healthy living.

 However, most of our cats don’t feed on mice and we are forced to look for the next best thing.

-We have raw diets, commercial foods, and home-cooked foods.
+We have raw diets, commercial foods, and home-cooked cat food.